whoan/docker-build-with-cache-action/README.md

 ### AWS ECR

-> You don't even need to create the repositories in advance, as this action takes care of that for you!
+> You don't even need to create the repositories in advance, as this action takes care of that for you! (you'll need the `CreateRepository` permission)

 ```yml
 - uses: whoan/docker-build-with-cache-action@v5